 This is information that I practice myself, learned from other industry experts during online classes, and from friends in the industry.
 I hope it helps you on your way.

 Before you start pitching, you need to get your branding sorted and have some kind of online platform displaying your work.

 Branding can be as little as a couple of social media platforms (ideally Twitter and LinkedIn) and a website of your own or portfolio platform like Journo Portfolio or Underpinned (where you can also apply for jobs).

-Some people choose to also start a blog.
+Some people choose also to start a blog.
 This can be a great way of showcasing your writing as a beginner and you can write about whatever you care about.

 Blogging, of course, can be lucrative in itself and, as someone who earns passive income from a blog, it puts me in a great position of only pursuing the writing work I genuinely want to do.
 Not that starting a blog isn’t hard work in itself, and largely unpaid for a good while.

 I would also recommend niching down in some respect.
 For example, picking a country or region or specific type of travel such as luxury or culinary travel.

 That’s not to say you will never write outside these categories but it will help you market yourself and also make you easier to find, so opportunities will come to you.